lim-jiahao/turn-down-for-huat-frontend/README.md

 ## Turn Down for Huat?
 Checking results for TOTO (Singapore lottery) is made simple with the help of **Turn Down for Huat**.
 Upload an image of your ticket and see the results immediately!

+This is the frontend repo.
+Backend repo can be found [here](https://github.com/lim-jiahao/turn-down-for-huat-backend).

 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>